成人大片

 Topics to be addressed include definitions of culture, ideology, semiotics, the culture industry, subculture, identity, nature and culture, body cultures, and urban cultures.
 A full summary of week-by-week topics with supporting materials will be published on MyUni.

-The following breakdown of course content is taken from the 2021 iteration of the course; the order in which this material is delivered may change, but the core content will be largely the same in 2022:
+The following breakdown of course content is taken from a previous iteration of the course; the order in which this material is delivered may change, but the core content will be largely the same in 2025:

 Week